HAIBA

 HAIBA has the following main functions

-• Production of available data: HAIBA presents the incidence of healthcare-associated infections on eSundhed
+- Production of available data: HAIBA presents the incidence of healthcare-associated infections on eSundhed (in Danish).

-In 2019, HAIBA was revised to implement LPR3, the new data model for the National Patient Register (LPR), the new National Catalogue of Health Organisations (SOR), and the CPR, and to update case definitions.
+In 2019, HAIBA was revised to implement LPR3, the new data model for the National Patient Register (LPR), the new National Catalogue of Health Organisations (SOR), and the Danish Central Person Register (CPR), and to update case definitions.

 Read more about the revision, and what it means for the case definitions and estimates of surveillance numbers in the fact sheet for healthcare personnel (only available in Danish).